Arancha-Shamar/ServerApi/README.md

 The different routes

 /api/products <--> Here you can get all the products or post new products.
+/api/products/search <--> Here you can search for a specific item by using letters or words for example
+  ---> localhost:3000/api/products/search?name=potatis
-/api/products/search <--> Here you will get all the products containing the letters KW.
-It's not case sensetive /api/products/:id <--> replace the ID with the ID of the product you'd like to get.
+/api/products/:id <--> replace the ID with the ID of the product you'd like to get.
 You can also put, post, delete and patch.
 / <--> Shows some HTML inputs on the localhost site.